My Truth

 My Truth is the second studio album by Swedish singer Robyn.
 It was released on 17 May 1999 by BMG Sweden.
-Robyn collaborated with the producers Lindström & Ekhé, Christian Falk, Billy Mann, Thomas Rusiak and Masters at Work on the album.
-A pop, R&B and soul record, My Truth is an autobiographical album for which Robyn co-wrote all fourteen songs.
+Robyn collaborated with the producers Lindström & Ekhé, Christian Falk, Ken Fambro, Billy Mann, Thomas Rusiak, and Masters at Work, with guest vocals from rapper Petter and singers Cindy and Titiyo.
+A pop, R&B, and soul record, My Truth is an autobiographical album for which Robyn co-wrote all fourteen songs.
 Some of its lyrics reflect on the singer's fall 1998 abortion, which became controversial when RCA Records began planning a North American release.
 When Robyn refused to change the album after the label's request, plans to release My Truth outside Sweden were cancelled.

-Swedish music critics generally praised My Truth, commending Robyn's growth as a songwriter.
-At the 2000 Grammis, the album received the Best Female Pop/Rock award.
-Overseas critics were divided in their opinions of My Truth; they found it more mature than the singer's debut album, Robyn Is Here (1995), but noted that it lacked catchy hooks.
-The album peaked at number two on the Sverigetopplistan albums chart, and was certified platinum by the Swedish Recording Industry Association (GLF).
-Four singles were released from My Truth: "Electric", "Play", "My Only Reason" and "Main Thing".
-"Electric", the album's lead single, was commercially successful, peaking at number six on the Swedish singles chart and certified gold.
+Swedish music critics generally praised My Truth, commending Robyn's growth as a songwriter and vocalist, although the production of some tracks received criticism.
+At the 2000 Grammis, it was nominated for Album of the Year and won the Best Female Pop/Rock award.
+Overseas critics were divided in their opinions of the record; they found it more mature than the singer's debut album, Robyn Is Here (1995), but noted that it lacked catchy hooks.
+My Truth peaked at number two on the Swedish albums chart and was certified platinum by the Swedish Recording Industry Association (GLF).
+Four singles were released from the album: "Electric", "Play", "My Only Reason", and "Main Thing".
+"Electric", the lead single, peaked at number six on the Swedish singles chart and was certified gold, while the remainder of the singles saw little commercial success.